kmayerb/tcrdist2/docs/Saving.rst

 Saving Your Work
 ================

-The original tcrdist was based on writing a series of intermediate flat text files.
-By contrast, tcrdist2 is based on pandas DataFrame and numpy objects, which are held in memory and associated with tcrdist2 classes.
+In contrast to the original tcrdist code, which wrote out a series of intermediate flat files, tcrdist2 uses Pandas DataFrames and numpy objects, which are associated with tcrdist2 classes and held in memory.

-Because certain steps in the pipeline, such as calculation of all-versus-all pairwise distances and search for candidate cdr3 motifs (> 5 minutes) can take time to compute, this page documents methods for saving tcrdist2 objects for later use.
+Certain steps in the pipeline, such as the calculation of pairwise distances and search for candidate cdr3 motifs can take time to compute.
+This page documents methods for saving computed tcrdist2 objects for later use.

 Save
 ####